 You can find out how much has been contributed to your RRSP by:

 - Signing in to the Sun Life website.

 - Selecting “Tax slips and RRSP info” from the homepage.
 You can also go to Financial centre > Requests > Tax slips and RRSP info.

-Remember that the total you see only includes both employee and employer contributions to your Intuit RRSP.
+Remember that the total you see includes both employee and employer contributions to your Intuit RRSP.
 If you’re also saving in an RRSP elsewhere, you’ll need to include that amount as well.

 You have until the 60th day of the year (March 2) to contribute to your RRSP and get a tax receipt to use for filing income taxes.
 Payroll contributions can only be made in the same calendar year, but you can make a lump-sum contribution to Sun Life directly.